 Splendid picnic spots and tasty local products, fit for an outdoor banquet

 SPRING 2020 – There’s a place in Trentino where spring arrives early and where olive and lemon trees grow.
-We’re talking about the Garda area and its Mediterranean microclimate, capable of granting mild sunny days even at the end March.
+We’re talking about the Garda area and its Mediterranean microclimate, capable of granting mild sunny days in Spring.
 We’ll take you to some fantastic spots where you can tuck into a romantic picnic.
 It’s a fantastic opportunity to pamper yourself and try some new flavours, hunt down some tasty local products and simply relax and enjoy the splendid panoramas!

 We’ve selected four different locations for your picnic and for each we’ve chosen the finest local products.
 This way, even filling your picnic basket becomes a delightful treasure hunt.
 You’ll get the chance to discover the local farms where you can stock up on fruit, juices, jams, vegetables, yoghurt and cured meats, directly from the producers.
 Visit the oil mills that produce Lake Garda’s renowned extra virgin olive oil or stop at a wine cellar where, besides fine wines, you’ll find balsamic vinegar and traditional preserves.
 And of course, you can always pick up a souvenir, a little piece of Trentino to bring home with you.

 If you’re one of those that feels picnics must be earned, here are three locations with panoramic views across Lake Garda that can be reached with a pleasant walk.

 To get to the first picnic spot you’ll have to make your way up to Monte Brione along a trail, between the towns of Riva del Garda and Torbole.
 You can take a break by the forts of the First World War.
 From here, the view across the lake is spectacular.